Mariusz Jargielo Counselling & Psychotherapy

 If you have not received my response please check your spam or junk folder, as emails occasionally get filtered there.

-I am currently available on Wednesday afternoons, Thursdays, and Fridays.
+I am currently available on Mondays.
+Tuesdays and Wednesdays.
 Sessions last 50 minutes and cost £60 per session.
 Although weekly appointments are initially generally recommended, the frequency can be negotiated and regularly reviewed to make sure that it best meets your needs.

 Please note that I have a limited number of slots for low-income clients, so please get in touch if you would like to discuss this.

-I currently offer in person sessions in my therapy room Clydebank (Unit 20, 11 North Avenue, G81 2QP) and online sessions via Google Meet.
+I currently offer in person sessions in my therapy room in Clydebank, Glasgow (Kilbowie House, 4 Dumbarton Road, Clydebank G81 1TU) and online sessions via Google Meet.

 I am accessible to anyone in the UK.